mozilla/all-aboard/README.md

 * A second question is shown to the user.
 * The user here either selects "Do it yourself" or "Do good", and clicks Go!.
 * The Fx accounts form is shown.
-* Internally the user is classified as an `existing` user
+* Internally the user is classified as an `existing-utility` or `existing-values` user
-* Once the user submits the form or, navigates away from the first run page, the side bar will be shown inviting the user to import their data.
+* Once the user submits the form or, navigates away from the first run page, the about:newtab page will be shown

 #### Nope